-The last date on which students can drop a class and receive a refund.
-Classes dropped before the census date will not appear on a student's academic record.
-Students who withdraw from a class after census date will not receive a refund.
+The last date on which you can drop a class and receive a refund.
+Classes dropped before the census date will not appear on your academic record.
+If you withdraw from a class after the census date, you will not receive a refund.
 Withdrawn classes will appear on the academic record with a grade of W. The census date varies depending upon the length of the class.
-Students should refer to their schedule of classes to determine the census date for each class.
+Refer to your schedule of classes to determine the census date for each class.

-If a course has a corequisite, students must take the course simultaneously with another.
-It is the student’s obligation to know and meet course corequisites as stated in the course description section of the CCD Catalog and the web course schedule.
-Corequisites will be checked at registration and the student may be dropped if the corequisite is not met.
+If a course has a corequisite, you must take the course simultaneously with another.
+It is your obligation to know and meet course corequisites as stated in the course description section of the CCD Catalog and the web course schedule.
+Corequisites will be checked at registration and you may be dropped if the corequisite is not met.

 Courses numbered 100 or higher (ex.
 MAT 121).
 Grades received in college-level courses are used when calculating GPA.
 These courses can be used to satisfy graduation requirements.

 A stipend provided to eligible undergraduate students who are Colorado residents.
 The stipend pays a portion of total in-state tuition for students attending a Colorado public institution or a participating private institution.
 The stipend is paid on a per-credit-hour basis.
 The credit-hour amount is set annually by the General Assembly.